DigIntelligence/NetBurn/README.md

     AutoBinning.
 Then, Bin1MB and Bin2MB must ALSO be set in the [Config] section to make this work.
 For Example: setting “BIN1MB = 700” and “Bin2MB = 25000” would enable AutoBinning for CD’s in Bin1 and BluRays in Bin2.
-Note that lesser capacity media should always be loaded in Bin1 (the left-most bin).
+NetBurn will automatically select the Bin with the smallest Discs which will fit the image.

 10. **NETBURN supports the submission of multiple disc images using a single "Batch Job" definition:** By selecting an \*.NBB file